dsweeny1/Git_homework/thoughts.md

 this will be worth it
 I am committed to calendaring more
-I am committed to speaking up and asking questions
+I am committed to speaking up and asking questions Shoutout to this Mod 0 cohort for supporting eachother!